Exploring clinical roles

 Consider a senior role if you...

-- Often have colleagues asking you for advice
+- Often have colleagues asking you for advice or find yourself supporting others more often.

 If you’ve been working at band 5 level or equivalent, but feel you’d like more responsibility or autonomy, you may want to consider a senior nursing role.

 Senior nursing roles are usually characterised by working at a higher and more autonomous level, utilising enhanced skills and competencies, and often dealing with more complex patients or cases.
-Providing clinical leadership and mentoring/teaching often form a key part of these roles.
+Providing clinical leadership and/or mentoring/teaching often form a key part of these roles.

 Examples of senior clinical roles